 Keep in mind that your Internet speed is half the battle.
 When you click on a source to stream video, your connection speed from your Internet Provide to that server source is affected by;

 Where their server is located in relation to where you are.
 If you are pulling a source from another country that affects connection speed.

 Speed of the server the source resides on.
 It could be a slow server, or there could be a million people trying to pull a source video off that same server which can really cripple that server.

 Size of the file you are trying to stream.
 Yes, size does matter and not all source files are the same size.
-It's the difference between sucking a pea or a gold ball through a garden hose.
-If you 1080p link keeps buffering drop down to 720p.
+It's the difference between sucking a pea or a golf ball through a garden hose.
+If your 1080p link keeps buffering drop down to 720p.
 If you still have problems try an SD link.